 It’s no small matter to Russo.
-Points and miles are how he went to Cancun during the Wild’s bye week last year for free (not counting some pesos for tips).
+Points and miles are how he went to Cancun during the Wild’s bye week in 2017 for free (not counting some pesos for tips).
 He also makes an annual trip to Colorado to see Trampled by Turtles at Red Rocks Amphitheater, staying for free with points.
 He’s been to Italy and trekked around Europe 20-plus times.

 Top Cities and a Growing Bucket List

-Just a heads up, Russo: With that Starwood Preferred Guest-Marriott merger, you can book a trio of SPG hotels in Iceland with your stash of Marriott points.
+Just a heads up, Russo: Now that Starwood Preferred Guest and Marriott have merged, you can book a trio of hotels in Iceland with your stash of Marriott points.